 Plot these in the diary and use them as inspiration for content.
-In the 2019 Media Diary we’ve included hundreds of key dates connected with sport, food and health and so much more.
+In the 2020 Social Media Diary & Planner we’ve included hundreds of key dates connected with sport, food and health and so much more.

 For example, if you have a pet business, you might want to create some timely content around Crufts dog show in March.
 If you design clothes or accessories, you could create some content around London Fashion Week in January.
 And if you run a food business, you might plan some content around National Doughnut day in June.